JMorris1575/confirmation2018/docs/implementing.rst

 # it still refers to ``confdatabase`` rather than to ``conf18``
 # IT WAS SAVED ON GITHUB!!!!!

 Great!
-Now I have to change it all
+Now I have to change it all.

+.. index:: conf-secrets.json

+First I did a ``git rm --cached conf-secrets.json`` to remove the file from the git repository without deleting it from my computer.
+Unfortunately, when I deleted and recreated the github repository and did a push to it, the previous commits, which included conf-secrets.json, all showed up.

+To fix the problem I had to delete the repository on github and then recreate it, delete the .git folder in the local confirmation2018 project folder, wait for the ``Invalid VCS root mapping`` event to pop up in PyCharm.
+Follow the Configure link to delete the git root reference (or whatever it was) then go back and re-enable version control integration.
+Finally I had to add the CORRECT files to git.
+Just to be safe I added ``confirmation/config/settings/conf-secrets.json`` to the .gitignore file.

+While I'm thinking about it I will also get into team viewer to remove the file from git on my rectory computer.
+I don't know what will happen when I try to do a git pull.
+Perhaps I should delete the whole project on the Rectory computer and clone it again from github.

-so now I should be ready to
-work on the website on my Home Computer.
+But now I should be ready to work on the website on my Home Computer.

+.. _authentication:

 Starting Over with Authentication
 ---------------------------------